rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 List of time plans

 Provides a list of the configured time plans which is possible to use.
-This status was added due to status S0018 only provides the total number of time plans and not which were possible to use with M0002.
+This status was added due to status S0018 only provided the total number of time plans and not which were possible to use with M0002.
 Can be used for the management system to check the number of time plans configured in the controller.